NVlabs/FPSci/README.md

 ## Dependency setting for Psychophysics library

-Set up an environment variable as the following
+Set up an environment variable as the following (note that we are not distributing it yet!)
 - name: PSYCHOPHYSICS
 - value: the root folder of psychophysics-lib